Bakari Grant: Hamilton Tiger-Cats

-Calgary Stampeders
+Calgary Stampeders (first stint)

 On the third day of free agency Grant signed with the Calgary Stampeders.
 In his only season with the Stamps Grant once again missed 8 regular season games with an injury.
 Prior to the injury he played in 10 games, catching 44 passes for 625 yards with 4 touchdowns.
 Grant was not re-signed by the Stamps following the 2016 season, and become a free agent in February 2017.

 Saskatchewan Roughriders

 On February 21, 2017, Grant and the Saskatchewan Roughriders agreed to a contract.
 Grant had the best season of his career in 2017, setting new career highs in receptions (84) and yards (1,033).
 Despite having statistically the best year of his career Grant was among the final players released by the Riders in preparation for the 2018 season.

-Calgary Stampeders (II)
+Calgary Stampeders (second stint)

 Bakari Grant signed with onto the Calgary Stampeders' practice roster on October 16, 2018, nearing the end of the 2018 regular season, after a slew of significant injuries to the team's wide receiver corps (Kamar Jorden, DaVaris Daniels, Marken Michel, Reggie Begelton).
 Grant was promoted to the active roster for the final game of the regular season, catching 4 passes for 47 yards.
 Grant and the Stampeders went on to win the Grey Cup, Grant's first championship.